-Our research explores the capabilities of resonant X-rays to explore nano-to-mesoscale physics in organic systems.
-Resonant X-rays probe unique molecular orbitals with the molecule allowing exquisite sensitivity to ordering in soft matter based on molecular bonds and their conformation and can even focus on ordering at buried interfaces.
-We focus on ordering phenomena relevant to organic electronics where much of the device function depends on the nano-to-mesoscale structure that occurs in the bulk and at interfaces.
+The physical, electronic, and kinetic properties of soft/organic matter are widely tunable and are often determined by their nano-to-mesoscale ordering.
+The complex interplay between structure and these fundamental properties is applicable in a host of technologies and therefore important in many research areas.
+Structure of these materials, however, is difficult to characterize.
+Our research explores the physics of X-rays resonant with electronic transitions within molecules and how they can be used to characterize ordering in organic systems.
+We focus on ordering phenomena relevant to organic electronics where much of the device function depends on nanostructure that occurs in the bulk and at interfaces.
 We use this novel capability to probe the physics of film formation and the origins of emergent optoelectronic properties of these materials in devices processed and tested in the lab.

 Broad categories of our research are outlined below.
 Follow links for more information.

 Defining models of structure governing properties in organic materials and devices

 We explore how fundamental excited states and charge dynamics are governed by ordering in organic, molecular systems.
 This involves studying and controlling how the materials are formed using both physical vapor and solution deposition techniques.
 We investigate a wide range of materials from archetypical molecules to novel, high-performance materials synthesized by world-leading chemists.
 Our projects also involve intensive characterization of both optical and electronic properties via a suite of time-resolved, spectroscopic techniques with the goal of connecting kinetics and energetics of fundamental dynamic states to macroscale device performance.